 Should you be taking a hair supplement?

-They claim to help with everything from hair loss to dandruff and brittleness, but with so many to choose from, how do you go about deciding which one’s right for you?
-Here’s what to look for and what to buy
+They can help with everything from hair fall to dandruff and brittleness, but how to know one’s right for you?
+We asked the experts which vitamins and minerals to look for, for thicker, fuller hair

 From protein powders to probiotics, supplements are as commonplace in our supermarkets as fruit and veg.
-But there’s one type that seems to be occupying more and more shelf space by the month - hair vitamins.
+But there’s one type that seems to be occupying more and more shelf space: hair vitamins and hair gummies.

 A key reason for this is because of the hair’s position in the body’s pecking order when it comes to the delivery of nutrients.
 As trichologist and founder of My Hair Doctor Guy Parsons explains:

 “The body is an amazing machine, but it has a lot of things happening all at once - millions if not billions of things to attend to every second of every day.
-Hair is a non-essential tissue and the body treats it as such, attending to its issues as a minor priority.
+Hair is a non-essential tissue and the body treats it as such, seeing it as a minor priority.
 In short, the body has a box of special treats to give to its workers - first comes the heart, then the lungs, the liver...the list is endless.”

-To keep chances of follicle fatigue low, the general consensus among the experts I’ve spoken to is that lifestyle, specifically dietary, modifications should be your first port of call.
-Nutritional therapist Fiona Lawson abides by a food first, supplements second ethos:
+To keep chances of follicle fatigue low, dietary modifications should be your first port of call.
+Nutritional therapist Fiona Lawson abides by a 'food first', supplements second ethos:

-“Make sure you get the basics right first: eat well, sleep well, exercise appropriately and manage your stress levels,” she tells me.
+“Make sure you get the basics right first: eat well, sleep well, exercise appropriately and manage your stress levels,” she says.
 “If you still feel your hair could use a little extra help, then add in a supplement.”

-It’s worth keeping your expectations realistic though should you choose to take a supplement.
-As mentioned above, they are just part of the hair care puzzle.
+It’s worth keeping your expectations of supplements realistic, as they are just part one of the haircare puzzle.
 “It’s not just about internal support, you must look after the condition of your hair externally,” says trichologist Anabel Kingsley.
 “While supplements can help to improve the integrity of hairs that are growing, they will not affect the condition of existing strands – and if your hair is breaking at the ends, it simply won’t be able to reach the length you want it to.
 To help strengthen and moisturise your hair, use a weekly pre-shampoo conditioning treatment, apply heat protective products when you blow-dry, and be gentle when you style.”
 Results may take some time too.
 “Hair only grows half an inch a month,” says Anabel.
 “You should expect to see results after about three months.”

-What to look for in your hair supplements
+Which vitamins and minerals to look for in a hair supplement?

-Here’s a breakdown of some of the most common health-boosting nutrients found in hair supplements highlighting what they do and the foods they’re commonly found in to help you decide if your diet needs a helping hand.
+Here are the most common health-boosting nutrients found in hair supplements as well as the foods they’re commonly found in to help you decide if your diet needs a helping hand.

-Found in wholegrains, almonds, meat, eggs, fish, pulses, seeds and dark leafy greens.
-“They create red blood cells, essential for carrying oxygen and nutrients to the scalp and hair follicles,” explains Guy.
-Those with dull hair and the dandruff-prone can benefit from upping their intake (more on that later).
+Found in whole grains, almonds, meat, eggs, fish, pulses, seeds and dark leafy greens.
+“B vitamins create red blood cells, essential for carrying oxygen and nutrients to the scalp and hair follicles,” explains Guy. if you have dull hair or are prone to dandruff you could benefit from increasing your B vitamins.

 “This is the building block of hair so dramatically affects the rate of growth,” says Fiona.
 “Some hair supplements do contain amino acids (the smallest unit of protein) but it’s best to optimise protein in your diet first.”
 If you’re vegan or vegetarian, check out our article on how to increase your protein levels from food and/or supplements for further advice.

-Found in foods like walnuts, seeds, fish and seafood and are great for a dry, itchy scalp and surprisingly, if you have greasy hair too.
+Found walnuts, seeds, fish and seafood, omega-3 fats are great for a dry, itchy scalp and surprisingly if you have greasy hair too.
 “It may seem counterintuitive, but it might be a sign that you’re not getting enough essential fats,” says Fiona.
 “These help to balance sebum production in the body.”

 “While zinc is a trace element, it’s essential to many biological processes, such as carbohydrate, protein and fat metabolism, as well as the breakdown of other micronutrients,” explains Anabel.
 “The breakdown and utilisation of these nutrients is essential to hair growth – especially protein as it is what our hair is made of.”